 To be honest, I am not comfortable with the prospect of confronting myself and those around me regarding our role in racism.
 But I am going to try.
 I can only imagine that the discomfort of addressing the need for justice, cannot begin to compare to the painful, dehumanizing and far to frequent fatal discomfort of injustice experienced by people and communities of color on a daily basis throughout this country.

 The driveway mural painted at the center of WeHaKee states ‘Worlds Apart, Coming Together’.
 This truly happens each and every session at WeHaKee Camp for Girls.
-But since we are unable to come together at camp this summer due to the constraints of the COVID-19 pandemic, we need to expand this concept beyond camp.
+We need to expand this concept beyond camp.
 We need to work for justice for in our communities, to make sure justice prevails and is not assigned based on the color of one’s skin.
 It’s time to become uncomfortable and make a lasting difference in our world.